enricosebastian/next-mongo/readme.md

 This is based off of the [tutorial](https://www.youtube.com/watch?v=mOvW3iheF14&t=560s) by Hamed Bahram.

 ## Things to note
-This application using the vanilla MongoDB library.
-No Mongoose features and the like
+* This application using the vanilla MongoDB library.
+No Mongoose features and the like.
+* This uses the sample data provided by MongoDB.
+Specifically, this is using the `sample_mflix` database with all of its collections.

 ## How to install locally
 1. Git clone the repo